cmmdmx/palstek/README.md

 # Contribution

 If you want to contribute, feel free to do so.
 Just create your own branch and submit a PR with the changes.

+# Issues & Help

+### `(...) palstek is not a module (ts2306)`

+There are inconsistencies when importing typings from node modules.
+This error should not occur if you use `moduleResolution: node` inside your tsconfig.

 # Credits